 Is the American Express Gold card made of metal?

 No, I’m sorry to say it’s not!
 Not yet, anyway.
 Amex have been trialling a metal version of the Gold American Express in the US, however I’m afraid to say it hasn’t found its way to this side of the pond just yet.

 Summary – Amex Gold Card Review UK

 So, is Amex Gold worth it?
 The sign-up bonus of 20,000 points (22,000 if you use this specific link) for the Amex Gold credit card is one of the most generous in the market at the current time.
-This coupled with the various other perks (2 complimentary lounge passes, etc.) makes it my card of choice for anyone seeking to build up points quickly.
+This coupled with the various other American Express Gold card benefits (2 complimentary lounge passes, etc.) makes it my card of choice for anyone seeking to build up points quickly.
 The card is free for the first 12 months with a charge of £140 after that.
 I’d recommend that the card is cancelled once that bonus of 22,000 has been achieved.